 Countess of Carlow

-Countess Irina’s early married life was spent in various European countries, her fourth child Count Alexander, who died shortly after his birth in 1922, was born in Remplin, Mecklenburg, Germany while her fifth child Countess Helene was born in England in 1924.
+In 1922 the family took up residence in Mecklenburg at the Remplin Palace.
+Here her fourth child Count Alexander, who died shortly after his birth, was born in 1922.
+Her fifth child Countess Helene was born in England in 1924.

 - Dame of Honour of the Sovereign Military Order of Malta (1948)